 16 Weeds That Grow in Texas

-Except in desert areas, dandelion is a common perennial broadleaf weeds in Texas that can be found at elevations up to roughly 11,000 feet.
-It is a typical weed of mountain meadows and grass, and consists of a complex of biotypes that vary with environmental variables.
+Except in desert areas, dandelion is a common perennial broadleaf weed in Texas that can be found at elevations up to roughly 11,000 feet.
+It is a typical weed of mountain meadows and grass and consists of a complex of biotypes that vary with environmental variables.
 Although dandelions might not grow in the yard where you want them to, they have a variety of purposes, from providing pollinators with early food to serving as all-natural medicines.
 Dandelions are well-known and common, so it’s easy to identify them, especially with their long, bright yellow flowers with “puffball” seed bearers.

 Because it grows tenaciously in hot, dry circumstances, crabgrass are common weeds in Texas, and the surrounding areas.
 Preventing this weed from producing seeds will help control its spread and keep it from returning to your lawn yearly.
 With a scientific name derived from the Latin word “digitus,” which means “finger,” crabgrass is known for its long, finger-like florets.
 Although they can also be found in subtropical, tropical, and colder temperate climates, these weeds are native to tropical and warm temperate environments.